SBH-Top-Coder/Image_captioning_with_Attention_Mechanism/README.md

 # Image_captioning_with_Attention_Mechanism

-A Top 30/100 solution for Bristol-Myers Squibb – Molecular Translation in which I implemented a .....
-Taking as input the symbol of a chemical molecule and having as
+A Top 30/100 solution for Bristol-Myers Squibb – Molecular Translation in which I implemented an Image Captionner Taking as input the symbol of a chemical molecule and having as

 output the symbol Inchi